Virtual Middle College Program

 - Remain in good standing at the high school and college level.

-- Students complete the VMC Interest Form through ParentVue in the fall of 8th grade by the deadline of November 11, 2022.
+- Students complete the VMC Interest Form through MCPS in the fall of 8th grade year.
 This VMC Interest Form does not impact your high school of choice and is independent from that process.